Should I Pay Off My Student Loan?

 Are Plan 1 and Plan 2 loans treated differently?

 Yes.
 Plan 1 has lower interest rates (currently capped at Bank of England base rate or RPI, whichever is lower), a lower repayment threshold, and a shorter write-off period (25 years from the April after graduation, or age 65, whichever comes first).
-Plan 2 carries higher interest rates and a longer write-off window.
+Plan 2 carries higher interest rates and a 30-year write-off window.
 Plan 1 holders are more likely to benefit from early repayment given the lower interest cost and shorter write-off window.

 Further Reading: